ephemeral2eternity/AGENS/README.md

     * Get the server with the content and with the least server load
     * Get the server with the content and with the least RTT
     * Get the server with the content and with the best QoE
+    * Get the server with the content and with the least hop
+    * Randomly choose the server with the content
   * Basic DASH Streaming Client (Streaming from the server got every 1 minute)
 - Client side controled Server Selection
   * Connect to the closest cache agent (Similar with Server-side controlled server selection)